LogsunSystems/Open_8051/README.md

 * One Wire Interfacing is possible.

+## **System Requirements**

+* The system with Windows or latter version
+* Required software should be properly installed
+* drivers accordingly to your system

 ## Required Softwares
 **You can download the required softwares from following link**

 [Google Drive link for software](https://drive.google.com/drive/folders/1V8x7Ka2nBpdl4ACgt-lUTxmIR3zTtRGn?usp=share_link)